rnat697/750techdemo/README.md

 5. Enter a project name.

 ## Folder Structure
-The main Flutter project files are located in the ```./flutter_tech_demo/``` directory.
+I have two example projects in this repository, ```/flutter_new_project_example/``` and ```/flutter_tech_demo/```.
+The project ```/flutter_new_project_example/``` is the project that Flutter auto-generates.
+This is a very basic application.
+The project ```/flutter_tech_demo/``` is my implementation of a Pokedex application using Flutter and the PokeAPI.

+Both projects will include the following directories and files in their respective main project folder.
 Inside this directory you will see a lot of folders.
 The following directories contain files and folders required for running the application on a given OS:
 - ```/android/```
 - ```/ios/```
 - ```/linux/```